Invader Zim: Music

 Vasquez asked his friend Mark Tortorici to come up with the theme music for Invader Zim.
-Vasquez said all he really wanted for the theme music was military music to represent Zim mixed with futuristic electric orchestral music.
-Once the direction for the music was settled on, Tortorici produced the theme music on an Alesis QS8 very quickly and it did not go through many changes, but they did reorchestrate it for the TV series and stuck with it from that point on.
+Vasquez said all he really wanted for the theme music was military music representing Zim, mixed with futuristic, electric orchestral music.
+Once the direction for the music was settled, Tortorici produced the theme music on an Alesis QS8 very quickly.
+It did not go through many changes, but they did reorchestrate it for the TV series and stuck with it from that point on.

-Vasquez's team selected Michael Tavera, who is known for composing the music for The Land Before Time, An American Tail, and Stitch!
-The Movie, to compose the music for the pilot episode of Invader Zim.
-Vasquez said that he asked for several of the tracks that Tavera produced to be discarded and that ultimately the team had less than half of the number of tracks that they planned to submit.
+Vasquez's team selected Michael Tavera, who was known for composing the music for The Land Before Time and An American Tail, to compose the music for the pilot episode of Invader Zim.
+Vasquez said he asked for several of Tavera's tracks to be discarded, and ultimately, the team had fewer than half the tracks they had planned to submit.
 According to Vasquez, he and Tavera were not "a great fit" for one another creatively.
 Vasquez described the pilot music as having a "more 'children's television' sound," with a "much more traditional and not as surprising" theme as he wanted, but added that the music "worked for the pilot."
 Tavera's cover version of Tortorici's theme music did not appear in the pilot as there was no opening credits sequence.
 Vasquez said that members of the Invader Zim crew laughed at Tavera's version of the theme because it was "cheesy," adding that the reaction was not mean-spirited and that Tavera had received little information about the series before submitting the music.